[TIPS] Salesforce REST API: The requested resource does not exist

 Below are some possible reasons for this error, which you can check in turn to ensure you have implemented correctly and completely

-1. Wrong Endpoint URL Structure
+1. Incorrect Endpoint URL Structure

 c.
-Object UnAvailability
+Object Unavailability

 2. Wrong Permissions